monadicsystems/okapi/docs/index.md

     pure itsOk
 ```

-Here's the equivalent Matchpoint version:
+Here's the equivalent Matchpoint version.

 ```haskell
 -- | Define Matchpoints using the same DSL